billimarie/prosecutor-database/README.md

 # U.S. Prosecutor Database
 ## APP
-> Last Updated: November 2nd 2019
+> Last Updated: August 26th 2020

 This is the `app` branch.